 Up next is the R-BREEZE.
 While still a louvered roof option, the louvers are set in a fixed position and do not move.
 In the design phase, you can choose between two options for the slat positions: angled at 55° or straight at 90°.

-Although the fixed louvered pergola roof doesn’t provide protection from rain, it does offer some shade from the sun, especially if you opt for the 55° louver position.
+Although the fixed louvered pergola roof doesn’t provide as much protection from rain, it does offer some.
+In addition, you’ll get partial shade from the sun, especially if you opt for the 55° louver position.
 Here are a few other reasons why our clients choose this pergola roof type:

 Click here learn more about our most recent fixed louvered pergola project, located in North Charleston, South Carolina.